thomasturrell/running-routes/README.md

 Feel free to:
 - Report issues
 - Submit pull requests for new routes or improvements
-- Suggest additions via Discussions or Issues
+- Suggest additions via Issues